Definition of Herbivorous

 - Planting fruit trees for birds as well as berry bushes birds can feast on.
 To tempt the greatest number of species, opt for several different types of fruit-bearing plants and choose varieties that yield ripe fruit at different times so birds have a steady food source.

 - Create flowerbeds filled with seed-bearing flowers and allow the seed heads to ripen and dry on the stems so the seeds will be accessible to different birds.
 Smaller birds will cling directly to the flowers, while ground-feeding birds will forage underneath the plants.

 - Plant top nectar-producing flowers for hummingbirds, and even consider creating a complete garden of nectar-rich blooms for hummingbirds.
 Remove flowers that hummingbirds don't like rather than wasting space with blooms they can't feed from.

-- Offer different types of birdseed in backyard feeders, choosing different feeder sizes and styles to accommodate different birds.
-Keep feeders filled and clean them regularly to avoid any problems with insect infestations or diseases in the backyard.
+- Offer different types of birdseed in feeders, choosing different feeder sizes and styles to accommodate different birds.
+Keep feeders filled and clean them regularly to avoid any problems with insect infestations or diseases in the yard.

 - Use nectar feeders with a simple, classic nectar recipe to feed hummingbirds and orioles when flowers aren't blooming.
 Take steps to keep the feeders clean and discourage insects so birds can feed comfortably.

 - Leave leaf litter intact during the fall and winter so birds can forage for seeds, nuts, and bits of plants leftover from earlier seasons.
 This will also help protect delicate plant roots for better growth the following spring.

 - Minimize chemical use in the yard, particularly herbicides that would eliminate the very plants birds will rely on as natural food sources.
 Even so-called weeds such as dandelions can feed many different types of birds.